ioanatatu/ToDosList/README.md

 --
 Additionally I also learned how to user git through the command line instead of using the GitHub Desktop.

-# What user can do:
+# What the user can do:
 1. personalize the name of the to do list by just clicking on it and then clicking away or hitting the enter/ esc key
 2. add new to do item to the list
 3. delete item by clicking/ tapping on the bin